Document

 5) Leave Encashment

-Leave encashment received by a Central or State Government employee upon retirement is full tax-exempt.
-There is an upper limit on the leave encashment received by private sector employees upon retirement or resignation.
+Leave encashment received by a Central or State Government employee upon retirement is fully tax-exempt.
+However, there is an upper limit on leave encashment received by private sector employees upon retirement or resignation.
 With Budget 2023, the tax exemption limit for private sector employees has been increased from Rs.3 Lakhs to Rs.25 Lakhs.

 6) Receipt from HUFs